-Garden path ideas
+9 great garden path ideas

-Whether you want your path to provide a clear walkway between home and garden, or you’d like it to wind around your flower beds, the best designs can ensure your outdoor space works more effectively as well as ramping up the charm factor.
+Whether you want your garden path to provide a clear walkway between home and garden, or you’d like it to wind around your flower beds, the best garden designs can ensure your outdoor space works more effectively as well as ramping up the charm factor.

-- Curved walkways
+- Curved garden path ideas

-- Straight lines and angles
+- Garden designs using straight lines and angles

 Although the lifespan of your garden path depends partly on the materials you use, the shape of it has the ability to inject the whole area with a dose of character.

-A path design based around straight lines can add drama and elegance, as well as providing much-needed function.
+A garden path design based around straight lines can add drama and elegance, as well as providing much-needed function.

 However, you don’t always need masses of space – stepping stones are one of the best garden path ideas for small gardens, too.
 Even just putting two or three stepping stones down could create a look you’ll love.